-- Hybrid camel is a hybrid offspring of the dromedary and Bactrian camels.
+- A hybrid camel is a hybrid offspring of the dromedary and Bactrian camels.

 - Cama is another hybrid offspring of a male dromedary and female Llama that was first produced in Dubai in 1998 through the technique of artificial insemination.

-- No other species of camel exist in the wild from about two thousand years.
+- No other species of camel exist in the wild for about two thousand years.

 - In Australia, a great number of feral camels live in the wild, but actually, they are the offsprings of domesticated ancestors.

 19. What Is A Two Humped Camel Called – Two Humped Camel